29 Jul the return to live events

 - From 1 August, exhibition and conference centres will be allowed to open their doors for showcase purposes only, with small groups of up to 30 people able to view the facilities and develop plans for future events on-site.
 Exhibition and conference centres should strictly not be open to host and deliver events during this period, with selected pilot venues set to support a full October reopening.

-So for now we say hold fire on planning until we have the full guidelines, but watch this space as LIVE events are making a come back and I am sure like us you can’t wait to get back to meeting, celebrating and engaging with your employees and clients in the flesh.
+So, for now, we say hold fire on planning until we have the full guidelines, but watch this space as LIVE events are making a come back and I am sure like us you can’t wait to get back to the meeting, celebrating and engaging with your employees and clients in the flesh.